phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/index.md

 # The PhoneGap Build API

-The Adobe$reg; PhoneGap&trade; Build API allows applications to use the PhoneGap Build web service to create, build, update and download PhoneGap apps.
+The Adobe&reg; PhoneGap&trade; Build API allows applications to use the PhoneGap Build web service to create, build, update and download PhoneGap apps.
 It is designed to easily integrate into IDEs, shell scripts, app builders, and anywhere else.